shikokuchuo/nanonext/README.md

 <!-- badges: end -->

 R binding for NNG (Nanomsg Next Gen), a successor to ZeroMQ.
-NNG is a socket library implementing high-performance scalability protocols, a cross-platform standard for messaging and communications.
+NNG is a socket library providing high-performance scalability protocols, a cross-platform standard for messaging and communications.
 Serves as a concurrency framework for building distributed applications, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations.
-Provides synchronisation primitives which allow R to wait upon socket events or message receives being signalled by other underlying threads.
+Implements synchronisation primitives, allowing R to wait upon socket events or message receives being signalled by concurrent threads.

 Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight zero-dependency wrapper.
 Provides the